Coronavirus: Pasifika Festival cancelled

 The future of other public events would be determined on a case-by-case basis, after advice from health officials.
 More large events are scheduled for Auckland in the next week, including Polyfest.

-Pacific Peoples Minister Carmel Sepuloni said it was important to note that the Pacific community backed the decision to cancel Pasifika.
+Associate Minister for Pacific Peoples Minister Carmel Sepuloni said it was important to note that the Pacific community backed the decision to cancel Pasifika.

 Auckland Tourism, Events and Economic Development (Ateed) had said earlier this week it would go ahead with the festival.